-Volume of sales in dollars: One of the easiest variables to measure is the total dollar amount brought in by staff members or sales representatives.
-Be aware though, for a true sense of sales volume, that you may want to deduct the refund-related costs and other expenses such as entertainment.
+Volume of sales in dollars: One of the easiest variables to measure is the total dollar amount brought in by employees or sales representatives.
+Be aware though, for a true sense of sales volume, you'll want to deduct refund-related costs and other expenses such as entertainment from the total sales.

 - Volume of sales in dollars = total sales - (refunds + returns + expenses) from last period or

 - $90 000 = $100,000 - ($2,000 + $3,000 + $5,000)

 Total profit generated: Profit generated by a sales representative is simple to determine - roughly, it is the amount paid by customers less the representative's expenses less the product or service cost.

 - Total profit generated = sales - (product cost + overhead + representative's expenses) or